DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

     - RAF
     - Navy
     - Military
+inset_text:
+  new-bursary-amounts:
+    text: |-
+      The following amounts are for teacher training courses starting in 2022.
+Financial support for courses starting in 2023 will be announced by the end of the year.
 ---

 ## Postgraduate bursaries and scholarships

 Postgraduate teaching bursaries and scholarships are only available for the subjects listed below.
 You cannot receive both a teaching bursary and a scholarship.

+$new-bursary-amounts$

 | Subject                                          | Bursary  | Scholarship      |
 | -------------                                    | -------: | ---------------: |